marleneberke/MetaGen/README.md

 then use this metacognition to infer which objects are actually present, thereby flagging missed or hallucinated objects.
-On a synthetic dataset of realities and black-box visual systems, we MetaGen can quickly learn a metacognition 1and improve the system’s overall accuracy, outperforming baseline models that lack a metacognition.
+On a synthetic dataset of realities and black-box visual systems, we MetaGen can quickly learn a metacognition and improve the system’s overall accuracy, outperforming baseline models that lack a metacognition.

 The folder METAGEN contains the code for the MetaGen model.
 The folder ANALYSIS contains the code for analyzing the data.
 The DATA folder contains the processed data from our 35000 simulations discussed in the paper.
 It is broken into four chunks to keep the file sizes manageable.